docker-library/docs/mysql/README.md

     docker run -it --link some-mysql:mysql --rm mysql sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD"'

+## Environment Variables

+The MySQL image uses several environment variables which are easy to miss.
+While not all the variables are required, they may significantly aid you in using the image.

+### `MYSQL_ROOT_PASSWORD`

+This is the one environment variable that is required for you to use the MySQL image.
+This environment variable should be what you want to set the root password for MySQL to.
+In the above example, it is being set to "mysecretpassword".

+### `MYSQL_USER`, `MYSQL_PASSWORD`

+These optional environment variables are used in conjunction to set both a MySQL user and password, which will subsequently be granted all permissions for the database.
+Note that if you only have one of these two environment variables, then neither will actually do anything - these two are meant to be used in conjunction with one another.

+### `MYSQL_DATABASE`

+This optional environment variable denotes the name of a database to create.
+If a user/password was supplied (via the `MYSQL_USER` and `MYSQL_PASSWORD` environment variables) then that user account will be granted (`GRANT ALL`) with the access to this database.

 # User Feedback

 ## Issues